 We now demonstrate that the price trajectory is non-increasing.
 Consider the equilibrium rental price.
 If there is no scarcity in period t, then the competitive equilibrium rental price is zero.
 For the case of positive rental price, we previously established that $x{it}(g)$ is continuous and non-increasing.
 If there exists a unique competitive equilibrium price in period t+1, there exists unique equilibrium rent in period t and hence there also exists a unique competitive equilibrium price in period t.
-By assumption there is no scarcity in period Tand all subsequent periods, which means that the competitive equilibrium price in period T must be $p_T = 0$.
-We showed that if there is a unique competitive equilibrium price in period T, there must exist a unique competitive equilibrium price in the previous period, and recursing across previous periods implies that the price in period t equals the sum of rental rates in the remaining periods $p_t = \sum{\tau=t}^{T-1} g{\tau}$.
+By assumption there is no scarcity in period t and all subsequent periods, which means that the competitive equilibrium price in period t must be t0.
+We showed that if there is a unique competitive equilibrium price in the previous period, and recursing across previous periods implies that the price in period t1 equals the sum of rental rates in the remaining periods t1 period t2.
 Since rents are non-negative, the price is non-increasing in time.